Trinity Teaching Framework

 3. Implement professional development programmes with care, taking into consideration the needs and context of the school.

-We are also committed to each teacher having autonomy over their professional learning and therefore, additional professional development opportunities are available to teachers and TAs such as: The GTT, NPQs and Mode B Teaching Strategy focus.
+We are also committed to each teacher having autonomy over their professional learning and therefore, additional professional development opportunities are available to teachers and TAs such as: The GTT, NPQs, and Bespoke CPD pathways.
+Each year, conscious links between CPD and the SDP (School Development Priorities) are made, for example, in 2024-2025, Quality of Education school development priorities include Disciplinary Literacy, Summative Assessment and Feedback.

 The Key Components: